scalar-labs/helm-charts/docs/mount-files-or-volumes-on-scalar-pods.md

 ## Mount emptyDir to get a heap dump file

-You can mount emptyDir to Scalar product pods using the following keys in your custom values file.
-For example, you can use this volume to get the heap dump of Scalar products.
+You can mount emptyDir to Scalar product pods by using the following keys in your custom values file.
+For example, you can use this volume to get a heap dump of Scalar products.

 * Keys
   * `scalardb.extraVolumes` / `scalardb.extraVolumeMounts` (ScalarDB Server)